FACTBOX-What the U.S. Senate voted on in marathon COVID-19 'vote-a-rama'

-WASHINGTON, Feb 4 (Reuters) - U.S. Senate Democrats were taking the first step on Thursday toward President Joe Biden's $1.9 trillion COVID-19 relief plan through passage of a budget resolution, as they voted on a series of amendments in a marathon "vote-a-rama" session that could last into the night.
+WASHINGTON, Feb 5 (Reuters) - U.S. Senate Democrats took the first step toward advancing President Joe Biden's $1.9 trillion COVID-19 relief plan through passage of a budget resolution, as they voted on a series of amendments in a marathon "vote-a-rama" session that began on Thursday and lasted into early Friday.

 None of the amendments are binding if passed.
 They are prescriptive, like the budget resolution itself, which instructs committees to get to work writing COVID-19 legislation.
 But Republicans seized the chance to get lawmakers on the record on contentious issues, and won some of them.
 Here are several of their proposals: